 Part one of the Foundation Course (the e-learning modules) can be accessed for FREE by anyone with an NHS email account.

-For those with an NHS email address, you can access any e-Learning for Healthcare (e-LfH) programme, with an e-LfH account.
+Those with an NHS email address can access any e-Learning for Healthcare (e-LfH) programme with an e-LfH account.
 If you don't have one, then you can register by selecting the 'Register' button on the right hand side of the e-LfH homepage.

 If you already have an account with e-LfH, then you can enrol on the Clinical Safety Programme by logging in to the e-LfH hub, selecting My Account > Enrolment and selecting the Clinical Risk Management programme.
 You can then access the Clinical Risk Management e-Learning sessions immediately in the My e-Learning section.